dymodi/dymodi.github.io/MLfolds/deep-learning/Convolution-Neural-Network.md

 [Another tutorial](http://rll.berkeley.edu/deeprlcoursesp17/docs/tfsection.pdf) of TensorFlow on deep NN is provided by Chelsea Finn from Berkeley CS 294 course.

+The major advantage of CNN is "exploiting the local spatial correlations present in images".

 ## Architecture Overview

 Note that, according to [Convolutional Neural Networks for Visual Recognition, Stanford, CS231n](http://cs231n.github.io/convolutional-networks/) "ConvNet architectures make the explicit assumption that the inputs are images".